hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 ### Setting up HDF

-We will be using shell commands to setup the required services in our data-in-motion platform from the HDF sandbox web shell client located at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).
+We will be using shell commands to setup the required services in our data-in-motion and data-at-rest platforms from the sandbox web shell clients.

+Open the **HDF web shell client** located at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).
 Web shell client login is `root/hadoop`, if this login is your first to the web shell client, then you will be prompted to reset your password, make sure to remember it.

 Prior to copying and pasting all the following shell code, replace the following line of code `HDF_AMBARI_PASS="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
 For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `HDF_AMBARI_PASS="yellowHadoop"`